NicolaiVoldstedlund/BIMmanager_g_01/A4/README.md

 - R1: OpenBIM Analyst

 ## Summary
+Title: Github tutorial for OpenBIM Managers
+Category: GitHub access and workflow setup
-This video shows OpenBIM Managers how to correctly set up GitHub so the workflow runs smoothly and as intended.
+Description: This video shows OpenBIM Managers how to correctly set up GitHub so the workflow runs smoothly and as intended.
 It can also be helpful for OpenBIM analysts to understand the setup process, even though their workflow differs.